kuubeu/Punktomat/README.md

 # Punktomat

-A web app for displaying, searching and filtering of the official scoring of scientific journals
+A web app for displaying, searching and filtering of the official ranking of scientific journals